This post may contain affiliate links. Please read our disclosure policy.

 shrimp fried rice ingredients on a kitchen counter.

-• Vegetables: This recipe includes a blend of onions, garlic, carrots, and peas, and both fresh and frozen varieties of these vegetables are suitable.
-These same vegetables are also used in our Beef Stew and Chicken Pot Pie recipes, making any leftovers ideal for incorporating into these dishes.
+• Vegetables: This recipe includes onions, garlic, carrots, and peas.
+Both fresh and frozen work well.
+These same vegetables can be used in Beef Stew, Cottage Pie, and Chicken Pot Pie.

-• Olive oil: Extra virgin olive oil is used for its unrefined quality and rich olive taste, making it the premium choice.
-However, light olive oil can be substituted if desired.
+• Olive oil: Extra virgin olive oil adds richness, but light olive oil can be used instead.

 Recipe Variations